pandastrike/fate/README.md

 spawner.start do
   # run your tests
-  # when this block finishes evaluation, SpawnControl shuts down the servie
+  # when this block finishes evaluation, SpawnControl shuts down the service
 end
 ```